heliotropium72/lane_detection/README.md

 # Lane Detection
 [![Udacity - Self-Driving Car NanoDegree](https://s3.amazonaws.com/udacity-sdc/github/shield-carnd.svg)](http://www.udacity.com/drive)

-Term 1, Project 4: Advanced Lane Finding
+### Term 1, Project 4: Advanced Lane Finding
-Keywords: Computer Vision, Camera Calibration, Perspective Transform
+### Keywords: Computer Vision, Camera Calibration, Perspective Transform

 ---

 In this project the lane lines on a highway course are detected based on computer vision and directly drawn on the images of the frontal camera.
 Checkout the [project rubric](https://review.udacity.com/#!/rubrics/571/view) for more details.
-The software pipline contains the following steps
+The software pipeline contains the following steps

 * Camera calibration matrix and distortion coefficients given a set of chessboard images.
 * Distortion correction to raw images.